On robotic manipulators with time-dependent inertial parameters: From physical consistency to boundedness of the mass matrix: Generalized robotics equation

 The matrices in~\eqref{RoboticEquation} are

-with the Christoffel symbols of the first kind $\Gamma_{i,j,k}(q,\Theta)\in\mathbb{R}^{n\times n}$, $i,j,k\in\{1,\ldots,n\}$ building the Coriolis matrix $C(q,\dot{q},\Theta)$ and $G(q,\Theta)$ representing the influence of gravitation, as is already known from the classical robotics equation~\eqref{ClassicalRoboticEquation}.
-However, the generalized robotics equation~\eqref{RoboticEquation} also includes some effects beyond the scope of its classical counterpart: \begin{itemize} \item The influence of time dependency of the inertial parameters in $\Theta$ is expressed in~\eqref{RoboticEquation} through the contribution made by $M(q,\dot{\Theta})$.
-This effect is already represented with $\mathcal{F}(q,\Theta,\dot{\Theta})$ in the version of the robotics equation~\eqref{SimpleGeneralizationOfTheRoboticEquation} from~\cite{pagilla_adaptive_2000}.
+with the Christoffel symbols of the first kind $\Gamma_{i,j,k}(q,\Theta)$, $i,j,k\in\{1,\ldots,n\}$ building the Coriolis matrix $C(q,\dot{q},\Theta)$ and $G(q,\Theta)$ representing the influence of gravitation, as is already known from the classical robotics equation~\eqref{ClassicalRoboticEquation}.
+However, the generalized robotics equation~\eqref{RoboticEquation} also includes some effects beyond the scope of its classical counterpart: \begin{itemize} \item The effect of time dependency of the inertial parameters in $\Theta$ on the dynamical behavior is expressed in~\eqref{RoboticEquation} through the contribution that is made by $M(q,\dot{\Theta})\dot{q}$.
+This effect is already represented with $\mathcal{F}(q,\Theta,\dot{\Theta})\dot{q}$ in the version of the robotics equation~\eqref{SimpleGeneralizationOfTheRoboticEquation} from~\cite{pagilla_adaptive_2000}.
 However, the derivation of the generalized robotics equation in the Appendix reveals $\mathcal{F}(q,\Theta,\dot{\Theta})=M(q,\dot{\Theta})$.
-The description with $M(q,\dot{\Theta})$ offers more insight into the structure of this effect that is made explicit with Theorem~\ref{theorem:BoundedRateOfChange} in Section~\ref{section:OtherComponents}. \item The distributed velocities $\mathscr{v}_l$, $l\in\{1,\ldots,N\}$ of mass-carrying particles relative to their body-fixed frames are lumped into $\Psi$ and their effect on the dynamical behavior appears in~\eqref{RoboticEquation} via $H(q,\Psi)$. \item The force exerted by mass-carrying particles that experience acceleration $\dot{\Psi}$ relative to their body-fixed frames in a lumped sense is represented in~\eqref{RoboticEquation} by $J(q)^\top\mathcal{Q}(q)\dot{\Psi}$ and acts like a disturbance. \end{itemize}
+The description with $M(q,\dot{\Theta})$ offers more structural insight that we make explicit with Theorem~\ref{theorem:BoundedRateOfChange} in Section~\ref{section:OtherComponents}. \item The distributed velocities $\mathscr{v}_l$, $l\in\{1,\ldots,N\}$ of mass-carrying particles relative to their body-fixed frames are lumped into $\Psi$ and their effect on the dynamical behavior appears in~\eqref{RoboticEquation} via $H(q,\Psi)\dot{q}$. \item The force exerted by mass-carrying particles that experience acceleration $\dot{\Psi}$ relative to their body-fixed frames in a lumped sense is represented in~\eqref{RoboticEquation} by $J(q)^\top\mathcal{Q}(q)^\top\dot{\Psi}$ and acts like a disturbance. \end{itemize}